JacobWesterbeck/Love-Island-Prediction-Model/data_dictionary.md

 # Data Dictionary

-Below is all data elements used in this project - note that only a handful of these were used for modeling, but all were used at some point in processing/analysis.
+The table below contains all data elements used in this project - note that only a handful of these were used for modeling, but all were used at some point in processing/analysis.

 |      Term         |     Type     |                Definition                |